abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-i forgot to switch the the defualt project to dataAccess i code this "public DbSet<Category>Categories { get; set; }" in the applicationDbContext.cs i have deleted  addCategory and add a new one category
+i forgot to switch the the defualt project to dataAccess i code this "public DbSet<Category>Categories { get; set; }" in the applicationDbContext.cs i have deleted  addCategory and add a new one category add new folder called reposity and Ireposity add class in respoity for intface class